emericg/Lighthouse/README.md

 On linux you'll need an `uinput` enabled kernel.

 For macOS and iOS builds, you'll need Xcode (15+) installed.
-For Windows builds, you'll need MSVC 2019 (or 2022) installed.
+For Windows builds, you'll need MSVC (2022) installed.
 Bluetooth won't work with MinGW.
-For Android builds, you'll need the appropriates JDK (17) SDK (23+) and NDK (26b+).
+For Android builds, you'll need the appropriates JDK (17) SDK (28+) and NDK (28+).
 You can customize Android build environment using the `assets/android/gradle.properties` file.

 #### Building Lighthouse